Explore this course:

 - Team Project

 The Team Project provides the opportunity for you to engage in industry-inspired research work.
 It is undertaken in groups.
-Projects are suggested by industrial problems and supervised by Department of Computer Science staff or industry experts.
 You will form groups and together choose a project which interests you, then refine the scope of the research by conducting a thorough analysis of the topic area and formulating a solution, with the help of your supervisor; the project is developed under strong supervision.
-Your group will present your project overview within the first few weeks of the semester and submit a report on the work at the end of semester.15 credits
+Your group will present your project overview within the first few weeks of the semester and submit a report on the work at the end of semester.
+Guest speakers from industry help to ensure the projects remain current and industry-relevant.15 credits

 - Statistical Data Science in R